All About Allergy and Reactivity

 Does your dog send you into a sneezing frenzy?
 Do certain foods leave you bloated and headachy?
 Or do pollens and certain grasses leave your skin desperately itchy?
-Or is there something you are reacting to by you can’t pinpoint it?
+Or is there something you are reacting to but you can’t pinpoint it?
+And what are the best natural allergic reaction treatments?

 Allergen Avoidance is Just the Beginning